Jaak’s Cabin – The Valleys

 Valley Air Landing Lake — Hot Creek River

-The Valley Air landing lake was not a lake as such, but more a wider part of the Hot Creek River that flowed down from the Hot Rocks camping area at the highest point of the valleys.
+The Valley Air landing lake was not a lake as such, but rather a wider stretch of the Hot Creek River flowing down from the Hot Rocks camping area at the highest point of the valleys.

 Altai and Jaak pulled up a few minutes before noon.
 Soon they heard the buzzing drone of a plane’s engine approaching from further down the valley.
-It flew just overhead before it continued on a little further up the valley before making a full U turn, returning to smoothly touch down on the water towards the direction from which it had come.
-The planes floats produced an impressive trail of spray before the plane reached the end of the landing zone, where it then turned to taxi back towards the pontoon.
+It flew just overhead, continued a little farther up the valley, then made a full U-turn — returning to touch down smoothly on the water from the direction it had come.
+The plane’s floats produced an impressive trail of spray before it reached the end of the landing zone and turned to taxi back toward the pontoon.

-Altai and Jaak were waiting just inside the small terminal area that connected the two hangers.
+Altai and Jaak were waiting just inside the small terminal that connected the two hangars.
 Jaak was eager to catch a first glimpse of his friend.
-As it turned out he did not even have to wait for the passengers to disembark – he could clearly see a very distinctive wet nose pressed very firmly against the plane’s window as it floated to a stop and the pilot cut the engine.
+As it turned out, he did not even have to wait for the passengers to disembark — he could clearly see a very distinctive wet nose pressed firmly against the plane’s window as it floated to a stop and the pilot cut the engine.

 The handful of passengers climbed out one by one.
-Finally, an uber-excited mop of orange hair bounded out of the plane – almost knocking one of the shore crew-cats who was unloading luggage into the water.
-The startled crew-cat promptly let out a cry with an indignant – Mreyow!
+Finally, an uber-excited mop of orange hair bounded out of the plane — almost knocking one of the shore crew-cats unloading luggage into the water.
+The startled crew-cat promptly let out an indignant — Mreyow!

-The orange mop then caught sight of Jaak and it proceeded to prance and dance all around him in circles, tail wagging ninety to the dozen.
-The orange mop put its front paws up on Jaak’s shoulders, giving him several huge slobbery licks with its long lolling pink tongue.
+The orange mop then caught sight of Jaak and proceeded to prance and dance around him in circles, tail wagging ninety to the dozen.
+It put its front paws up on Jaak’s shoulders, giving him several huge slobbery licks with its long, lolling pink tongue.

 Dieter: Aww!
 It’s just not the same!